oqolarte/oblong/content/project/site.md

 {{< figure src="/image/nojs.png" alt="screenshot from estimator dot dev evaluating this site as no javascript detected" caption="Look, ma!
 No JS, according to estimator.dev!" >}}

-It's not really that I find JS harmful, although some would argue that it is.
+It's not really that I find JS harmful, although some would argue that it could be.
-In fact, I don't know enough to make that claim.
+I don't even know enough of the language to make that claim.
-Besides, nothing in the internet is perfectly safe.
+In fact, I used JS to [add a search functionality on small bookshop website]({{< ref "/project/alwayscarry.md#search-functionality" >}}) I volunteered to create for Isya.

 So why this "distaste" for JS in websites?

 Given the simple layout, the interactions with the visitor are limited to clicking links, which my site can practically do without JavaScript.
 It's absence is definitely beneficial, because there's less code to maintain.

 ### No Ads
-Only marketers like ads[^1][^2].
+Only marketers like ads[^1].
 Good thing that I have none of them here.
 And I don't intend to put them here anytime soon.